-To summarise, the achievement of required bolt load is a result of true combination of right tool and hardware selection, proper procedure, lubrication, operator skill on tool operation and safety.
+To summarise, the achievement of the required bolt load is a result of true combination of the right tool and hardware selection, proper procedure, lubrication, operator skill on tool operation and safety.

 *Bolts are said to be pre-loaded as the loading (tightening) happens prior to the induction of active loads on the joint.